Cherkasy: Theatres and music

 The city has its own philharmonic, which was created in 1955.
-The big cultural center is concert hall "Druzhba Narodiv" (Friendship of Nations), where all major concerts are held.
+The big cultural centre is concert hall "Druzhba Narodiv" (Friendship of Nations), where all major concerts are held.
 Besides, there are numerous local cultural clubs.

-The city has 4 modern movie theaters – "Salut" (a very old building, was the first cinema in Cherkasy), "Ukraine", "Dnipro Plaza" and "Lubava".
+The city has 4 modern movie theatres – "Salut" (a very old building, was the first cinema in Cherkasy), "Ukraine", "Dnipro Plaza" and "Lubava".

 Recreation

 Cherkasy is famous as a green city.
 The main parks are Park Peremohy (Victory Park) with a zoo, Sobornyi Park (Cathedral Park), Juvileyniy Park (Jubilee Park), Park Himikiv (Park of Chemists), Dolyna Troiand (Rose Valley), and two children's parks.

 Traditional places of summer recreation are beaches of Dnipro River.
 The coastline of the city is as long as 15 km, and is usually represented with sand beaches.
 Infrastructure of the beaches is under development right now, although several recreational complexes are already built.

 On the northern end of the city, in Cherkasy Forest, sanatorium "Ukraine" is situated, along with three-star hotel "Ukraine", and "Kosmos-Bowling" club.
 There are also several hotels in the city which can accommodate people with different tastes.